-V.A.1.a).(1)

-The evaluation must include review and discussion with each fellow of the fellow's educational record documenting completion of all required components at the time of the evaluation, of the program, evaluations of clinical and didactic performance by supervisors and teachers, and patient log documenting all clinical experiences.
-(Detail)
+each rotation or similar educational assignment.
+(Core) V.A.1.a).(1) The evaluation must include review and discussion with each fellow of the fellow's education record documenting completion of all required components at the time of the evaluation of the program, evaluations of the fellow's clinical and didactic work by supervisors and teachers, and the fellow's log documenting all clinical and evaluation experiences.
+(Detail) V.A.1.a).(2) The record of evaluation must demonstrate that each fellow has met educational requirements of the program with regard to variety of patients, diagnoses, and treatment modalities.
+(Core)

-V.A.1.a).(2) Assessment should include quarterly written evaluations of all fellows by all supervisors and directors of clinical components of the program.
+Assessment should include quarterly written evaluations of all-fellows by clinical all-supervisors and the directors of clinical components of the program.
 (Detail)